GoogleCloudPlatform/ops-agent/integration_test/README.md

 TODO: Document log files for a Windows VM.

-*   `build_and_test.txt`: The top-level log that holds the stdout/stderr for the Kokoro job.
-Near the bottom is a summary of which tests passed and which ones failed.
 *   `sponge_log.xml`: Structured data about which tests passed/failed, but not very human readable.
 *   `main_log.txt`: The main log for the particular test shard (e.g.